Lost-Outpost/sovngarde/GAMEPLAY.md

 ### Enhanced Followers

-- [Improved Follower Dialogue - Lydia](https://www.nexusmods.com/skyrimspecialedition/mods/38473) - Not technically a new character but it's quite an improvement.
-This mod doesn't just give Lydia a new voice - it adds over 350 lines of dialogue to make her an actually interesting character and major part of the main quest.
-- [Serana Dialogue Add-On](https://www.nexusmods.com/skyrimspecialedition/mods/32161) - An improvement to Serana's dialogue and functionalities as an NPC, making her feel more immersive and organic within the world of Skyrim.
+- [Serana Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) - An Overhaul of the Dialogue for Serana.
+This includes: Bug fixes, Custom Dialogue Branches, More Radiant Dialogue and Expansion into Hearthfire and Dragonborn.

 ## Optional Mods

 Septimus includes these optional mods, which can be enabled or disabled via MO2:

+- [Apocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/1090) - A magic spell addon with many new and interesting spells
-- :new: [Community Overlays](https://www.nexusmods.com/skyrimspecialedition/mods/22487) - Contains many different kinds of overlays from warpaints, bodypaints, tattoos, dragon scales, blood stains, and much more!
+- [Community Overlays](https://www.nexusmods.com/skyrimspecialedition/mods/22487) - Contains many different kinds of overlays from warpaints, bodypaints, tattoos, dragon scales, blood stains, and much more!
 - [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) - It's a fix for a Widescreen 2560x1080, 3440x1440 Vanilla and SkyUI.
 - [The Dragonborn Dreams](https://www.nexusmods.com/skyrimspecialedition/mods/60384) - The Dragonborn Dreams allows your character to occasionally wake up having had a (written) dream.
 - [Fast Travel for Survival Mode](https://www.nexusmods.com/skyrimspecialedition/mods/21067) - Allow Fast Travel for Survival Mode.